Healsens

 Adrenal/DHEA Restoration

-In addition to DHEA supplements, your doctor may recommend pregnenolone24 and seriphos (phosphatidylserine)25.
+Some people explore targeted nutrients, such as phosphatidylserine, as part of their broader stress-resilience toolkit—always discuss with your clinician before starting anything new.21 and seriphos (phosphatidylserine)22.
 Seriphos was developed to aid in lowering cortisol.
 Besides, it contains key nutrients for stress resiliency.
 As for about pregnenolone, it is a steroid hormone.
 It plays a key role in the production of other steroid hormones, such as progesterone, DHEA, and estrogen.

-Research also shows that fish oil supplements2627 and an Asian herbal medicine called ashwagandha both help to reduce cortisol levels28.
+Research also shows that fish oil supplements2324 and an Asian herbal medicine called ashwagandha both help to reduce cortisol levels25.

 Clinical Note